 Recommending a light touch may seem contrary to my discussions elsewhere that the mob has a potential to be weaponised.
 To my thinking it does not, as it has been my intention to highlight the inherent risk of such tactics in hopes of avoiding the problem of over-reaction.
 We can simultaneously understand how an enemy might use the mob to suit its conflict strategy and still understand that the bulk of the crowd is not to be treated as combatants.

 Thus, while the chaos of the 5th of November seems poised to unfold upon London’s streets and will look, in the short term quite dangerous, it is important to bear in mind that Guy Fawkes is remembered in light-heartedness and jest.
 It, like many other attempts to stir the mob to topple the government, did not prevail.
 And so, as much as I learned and enjoyed my opportunity to observe the protesters and the MPS policing of the march of chaos last year, this year I will miss out on it for the commemoration of another event in UK history, the Battle of Trafalgar.
 In political terms, for the health of the society and country as a whole, I think I have the proportion correct on the relative importance of the events.

 Jill S. Russell is a regular contributor to Strife, Kings of War and Small Wars.
-She is currently writing her doctoral dissertation on American military logistics and strategic culture, with a side project in the London Riots of 2011.
+She has recently defended her doctoral dissertation on American military logistics and strategic culture, and is currently teaching at the Joint Services Command and Staff College at Shrivenham.
 You can follow her on Twitter @jsargentr.